DeterminateSystems/riff/README.md

 ```

 When you run `direnv allow` you will automatically enter the Riff shell every
-time you navigate to the directory.
+time you navigate to the project directory.

 ## Privacy policy

-For the sake of improving the tool, Riff does collect some [telemetry] from
+For the sake of improving user experience, Riff does collect some [telemetry].
-users.
 You can read the full privacy policy for [Determinate Systems], the
 creators of Riff, [here][privacy].

 To disable telemetry on any Riff command invocation, you can either